Politics

 Share

-1. Increased School Fees: Osodeke pointed that since the announcement of NELFUND in 2023, numerous universities and polytechnics have significantly raised their tuition fees.
+1. Increased School Fees: Osodeke pointed out that since the announcement of NELFUND in 2023, numerous universities and polytechnics have significantly raised their tuition fees.
 This adjustment has directly led to:

-2. Higher Dropout Rates: The rise in fees, coupled with the burden of loans, has resulted in a noticeable increase in dropouts.
-ASUU is currently conducting on this trend, with plans to publish the findings to raise public awareness.
+2. Higher Dropout Rates: The rise in fees, coupled with the burden of loans, has resulted in a noticeable increase in student dropouts.
+ASUU is currently conducting research on this trend, with plans to publish the findings to raise public awareness.

-He accused the government of using NELFUND as a vehicle for mismanagement, suggesting that the high administrative costs indicate a setup where officials might benefit personally rather than the students.
+He accused the government of using NELFUND as a vehicle for financial mismanagement, suggesting that the high administrative costs indicate a setup where officials might benefit personally rather than the students.
 Osodeke argued that TETFund, which has been instrumental in infrastructural development and academic enhancement in Nigerian tertiary institutions, should not be dismantled in favor of NELFUND.

 Share